reema0814/mslearn-fabric/Instructions/Labs/Create-workspace.md

    ![advanced-and-apply](./Images/ws/13.png)

 Congratulations!
-You have successfully learnt to create a Fabric workspace.
+You have successfully learned to create a Fabric workspace.

 ----